Last Updated on May 8, 2022 by Gary Stephen

 We all love beautiful lawns.
 Unfortunately, tending a lawn comes with its fair share of risks that can not only hurt you, but sometimes even kill you or one of your loved ones.
 The cool thing is there are plenty of things you can do to keep your lawn tending rituals safe and sound.
-Here are 8 yard safety tips you should observe:
+Here are 8 yard work safety tips you should observe:

 Get rid of obstructions.